Julius Adler (biochemist)

-Julius Adler Ph.D. (born 1930) is an American biochemist.
-He has been an Emeritus Professor of biochemistry and genetics at the University of Wisconsin–Madison since 1997.
+Julius Adler (April 30, 1930 – April 2, 2024) was an American biochemist.
+He had been an Emeritus Professor of biochemistry and genetics at the University of Wisconsin–Madison since 1997.

 Early life

 Adler was born in Edelfingen, Germany in 1930.
 He came to the United States in 1938 at the age of 8 and became a naturalized citizen in 1943.
 His family settled in Grand Forks, North Dakota where their relatives were among the first Europeans to arrive in 1880.
 Since he was child, Adler had been fascinated by how organisms sense and respond to the environment.

 Education

 Adler attended Harvard University and received his A.B. in Biochemical Sciences in 1952.
 He then studied with Henry A. Lardy at the University of Wisconsin–Madison and earned an M.S. in Biochemistry in 1954 and a Ph.D. in Biochemistry in 1957.

 After graduating, Adler did postdoctoral fellowships with Arthur Kornberg in the Department of Microbiology at Washington University School of Medicine (1957–59) and A. Dale Kaiser in the Department of Biochemistry at Stanford University School of Medicine (1959–60).

 Adler returned to the University of Wisconsin–Madison to join the faculty of the Departments of Biochemistry and Genetics as an assistant professor in 1960.
 He was promoted to associate professor in 1963 and became professor in 1966.
 He became an emeritus professor in 1997.

 He became Edwin Bret Hart Professor in 1972 and was Steenbock Professor of Microbiological Sciences from 1982 to 1992.